SiderProgrammer/CircleRisk-game/README.md

 I see many other mistakes that could be corrected like : code repetition, bad functions names and so on.
 Many features could be implemented easier, shorter, cleaner.

-How do I rate my code? - Medium level